 Commission pay is synonymous with outside sales positions, but are there other possibilities of commission pay beyond reaching sales quotas?

 Definition: Commission pay is any money paid to an employee for the sale of a product or a service on behalf of their employer.
-Commission pay can a set percentage of sales or a flat dollar amount based on sales volume.
+Commission payment can a set percentage of sales or a flat dollar amount based on sales volume.
 The most common commission structures are: